vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 1. Log in to the vSphere client and navigate to **Menu > Workload Management** and click **Get Started**.

   ![](./img/tko-on-vsphere-with-tanzu/image60.jpg)

+  > ✅ Add the license key for your vSphere with Tanzu installation above the
+  > Get Started box if prompted, or provide your information below if you do not
+  > have one yet to enable a trial license.

 1. Select the vCenter Server and Network.